Floer theory for Lagrangian cobordisms: A monster compendium of holomorphic discs

-The first two moduli spaces will be called mixed {\em cylindrical} LCH moduli spaces and are used to define the bilinearised Legendrian contact homology differential of $(\Lambda^\pm_0, \Lambda^\pm_1)$ (see Section \ref{subsec: LCH} or \cite{augcat}).
+The first two moduli spaces will be called mixed {\em cylindrical} LCH moduli spaces and are used to define the bilinearised Legendrian contact homology differential of $(\Lambda^\pm_0, \Lambda^\pm_1)$ (see \cite{augcat}).
 The third moduli space will be called mixed {\em cobordism} LCH moduli space and is used to define maps between bilinearised Legendrian contact homology groups.

 An illustration of a curve in the mixed cobordism LCH moduli spaces is shown in Figure \ref{fig:LCHmap}.